ephraim13825/KZTimer/README.md

 Info:
 - KZTimer is designed as Kreedz/Climb plugin!
-- tickrate 102.4 is optimal for kreedzing
+- Tickrate 102.4 is optimal for kreedzing
-- the point system is based on your mapcycle
+- Ranking system is based on your mapcycle
-- sourcebans support
+- Sourcebans support
-- workshop maps support
+- Workshop maps support

 Changelog
 =======